CANNABIS SEEDS FOR SALE

 THC stands for tetrahydrocannabinol.
 It is well-known for the blissful, euphoric “high” it imparts.
 Cannabidiol (CBD) is quite different.
 It will not get you high, but it offers many potential wellness benefits, including relieving pain and anxiety, promoting better sleep, and supporting overall homeostasis (the optimal state of internal balance).

 Should you buy a high-THC strain or a high-CBD strain?
 That’s a matter of personal preference.
 If wellness is your priority, or you need relief from physical or mental issues, you should probably choose a strain with a higher CBD potency.
 On the other hand, if you are more geared towards a recreational experience, you might prefer something with more THC.
 Ideally, you should try growing multiple varieties of seeds and sampling them all to experience the full range of cannabinoid effects.

-You might be surprised to learn this, but there are actually two kinds of cannabis plants: hemp and marijuana.
+You might be surprised to learn this, but there are actually two kinds of cannabis plants: hemp and Cannabis.
 Hemp plants contain very high levels of CBD and low levels of THC.
-Marijuana is the opposite, with a high THC potency and low CBD content.
-We sell both hemp and marijuana seeds here at OG Seeds so that you can satisfy all your cannabinoid needs.
+Cannabis is the opposite, with a high THC potency and low CBD content.
+We sell both hemp and Cannabis seeds here at OG Seeds so that you can satisfy all your cannabinoid needs.

-For the most part, hemp and marijuana come in the same strains.
-For example, Sour Diesel is one of the most popular Sativa strains worldwide, and it comes in both a marijuana version and a hemp version.
+For the most part, hemp and Cannabis come in the same strains.
+For example, Sour Diesel is one of the most popular Sativa strains worldwide, and it comes in both a Cannabis version and a hemp version.
 However, certain strains have been bred for particularly high CBD or THC content.
 For example, Lifter is a popular hemp strain with high CBD levels and almost zero THC.

-Should You Buy Marijuana Seeds or Hemp Seeds?
+Should You Buy Cannabis Seeds or Hemp Seeds?